Eduard-Benedic/discrete_math/readme.md

-Discrete Mathematics and Its applications
+Discrete Mathematics and Its applications.